day8/re-frame/README.md

 app-db
 ```

-re-frame says that you put your data into one place which we'll call `app-db`.
-Structure
+re-frame says that you put your data into one place which we'll
+call `app-db`.
+You should specify an information model for the
-the data in that place, of course, and [give it a schema](https://github.com/Prismatic/schema).
+data in this one place, [giving it a powerful schema](http://clojure.org/about/spec).

 Now, this advice is not the slightest bit controversial for 'real' databases, right?
 You'd happily put all your well-formed data into PostgreSQL or MySQL.